JakkuSakura/unidef/README.md

 ## Future plan
 - [x] Replace Pydantic with typedmodel
 - [ ] Replace RustLineNode, RustBulkNode, etc with jinja2 template engine for advanced indentation control
+- [ ] Build a common set of AST nodes
 ### Improve inner representation model
 Right now inner model is now mixed key-value with validations.
 The next step should be conversion from and to well-defined python object